neilthomass/SignSight/README.md

 1. Download the Sign Language MNIST dataset from Kaggle.

-2. Use the `model.py` script to train the model:
+2. Use the training module to build the model:
    ```
-   python model.py
+   uv run python signsight/train.py
    ```

-3. The trained model will be saved as `smnist.h5`.
+3. The trained model will be saved as `model.h5`.

 ## Limitations